This post may contain affiliate links. Please read my disclosure policy.

 - Unwrap the crust and roll out on the floured surface, turning very frequently, to keep it from sticking.
 You want a disk about 14 inches in diameter.
 Fold in quarters, or roll around your rolling pin and center on the parchment lined baking sheet.

-- Empty your fruit mixture into the center of the crust, and spread out in a circle, leaving about a half inch between the fruit and the closer edge of the sheet, but still keeping to a roughly circular shape.
+- Empty your fruit mixture into the center of the crust, and spread out in a circle, leaving about a half inch between the fruit and the edge of the crust, but still keeping to a roughly circular shape.

 - Fold the edges of the dough over the fruit, kind of taking pleats as you go around, to maintain the round shape of the galette.

-- Brush the top surface of the crust with cream or milk and sprinkle with about a tablespoon more of raw sugar [this is optional, but it does make it look really nice]
+- Brush the top surface of the crust with cream or milk and sprinkle with raw, sparkling or granulated sugar [this is optional, but it does make it look really nice]

 - Bake for 40 to 50 minutes, turning a couple times to make sure it bakes evenly.
 If a lot of liquid runs out early on. you can kind of scoop that up with a large spoon and deposit it back in the center of the fruit, but it's not really necessary.

 - Cool on the pan for about 15 minutes, and then move to a large plate for serving.
 Cut into wedges to serve.
-Good topped with ice cream, creme fraiche, whipped cream - or, as we enjoyed this one - still warm from the oven and plain.
+Good topped with ice cream, whipped cream or yogurt.

 Oh what a wonderful way to celebrate summer’s bounty!
 This looks just stunning, and I love that there are so many different types of fruit in this dessert.
 Thank you for sharing!